All of our books can be purchased on Amazon by clicking the book title or photo.

 - How to Safely Handle Angry Feelings

-- Being a Good Play Date Guest and Host
+- Being a Good Guest and Host

 - … and much more!

-This next entry in our How to Make and Keep Friends series is a how-to manual for parents and professionals to support children with social challenges.
-The easy-to-read format clearly outlines common barriers that hinder friendships with actionable coaching tips and suggested language for adults to use to provide support to kids during unstructured social interactions.
+Our second book is this series is a how-to manual for parents of children with social challenges.
+The easy-to-read format clearly outlines common barriers that hinder friendships, provides actionable tips for overcoming those barriers and includes suggested language for parents to use to provide support to their kids during unstructured social interactions.

 • how to identify the physical sensations of anger and implement strategies before it becomes too hot to handle;